-Prerequisites: READ 0302, ENGL 0302, MATH 0303, and enrollment in the Vocational Nursing program.
+Prerequisites: TSI satisfied and enrollment in the Vocational Nursing program.

 Corequisites: VNSG 1230, VNSG 1410, VNSG 2461, and VNSG 1191.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional